When you think about your home, the last thing that probably enters your mind is, “Is my house making me sick?”

 Think of an air purifier as a high-powered vacuum for your air.
 It pulls air in from the room and cycles it through a series of filters to catch those nasty particles that tend to make you sick.

 - Solution – Add an inexpensive HEPA air purifier to your home to keep your air fresh.
-Using an air purifier in combination with with a HEPA vacuum cleaner is the best way to keep your whole house healthy.
+Using an air purifier in combination with a HEPA vacuum cleaner is the best way to keep your whole house healthy.
 In fact, this powerful combo will strip the most contaminants from your home and reduce the negative effects of most everything else on this list!
 To find out more, check out our free guide on the best dust removal machines here.
 If you’re pregnant or have a baby in the home, then we recommend our other guide on the best air purifier for baby.

 4. Wearing Shoes Around the House

 The outside world is full of harmful toxins and these easily get picked up on your footwear.